A Survey on Visual Transformer: Conclusions and Discussions

 Although researchers have proposed many transformer-based models to tackle computer vision tasks, these works are only the first steps in this field and still have much room for improvement.
 For example, the transformer architecture in ViT~\cite{vit} follows the standard transformer for NLP~\cite{vaswani2017attention}, but an improved version specifically designed for CV remains to be explored.
 Moreover, it is necessary to apply transformer to more tasks other than those mentioned earlier.

 The generalization and robustness of transformers for computer vision are also challenging.
 Compared with CNNs, pure transformers lack some inductive biases and rely heavily on massive datasets for large-scale training~\cite{vit}.
 Consequently, the quality of data has a significant influence on the generalization and robustness of transformers.
 Although ViT shows exceptional performance on downstream image classification tasks such as CIFAR~\cite{cifar} and VTAB~\cite{VTAB}, directly applying the ViT backbone on object detection has failed to achieve better results than CNNs~\cite{beal2020toward}.
 There is still a long way to go in order to better generalize pre-trained transformers on more generalized visual tasks.
+Practitioners concern the robustness of transformer (e.g. the vulnerability issue~\cite{cheng2019robust}).
+Although the robustness has been investigated in~\cite{zhang2020adversarial,mahmood2021robustness,mao2021rethinking}, it is still an open problem waiting to be solved.

 Although numerous works have explained the use of transformers in NLP~\cite{serrano2019attention,wiegreffe2019attention}, it remains a challenging subject to clearly explain why transformer works well on visual tasks.
 The inductive biases, including translation equivariance and locality, are attributed to CNN’s success, but transformer lacks any inductive bias.
 The current literature usually analyzes the effect in an intuitive way~\cite{vit,chefer2020transformer}.
 For example, Dosovitskiy~\etal~\cite{vit} claim that large-scale training can surpass inductive bias.
 Position embeddings are added into image patches to retain positional information, which is important in computer vision tasks.
-Inspired by the heavy parameter usage in transformers, over-parameterization~\cite{livni2014computational,neyshabur2018towards} may be a potential point to the interpretability of visual transformers.
+Inspired by the heavy parameter usage in transformers, over-parameterization~\cite{livni2014computational,neyshabur2018towards} may be a potential point to the interpretability of vision transformers.